-The difference between a forward helix piercing and regular helix piercing is the location.
+The difference between a forward helix piercing and a regular helix piercing is the location.
 The forward helix piercing sits lower down the ear, near the root of the helix.
-Popular jewellery of this type tends to include studs, for the most part, though forward helix piercings can be used with a range of different jewellery.
+Popular jewelry of this type tends to include studs, for the most part, though forward helix piercings can be used with a range of different jewelry.

 A daith is the hoop that hugs the cartilage inside your ear.
 What’s best about this type of piercing is that it is surprisingly versatile and suits most people.
 Some even believe that the daith piercing can help ease anxiety-related migraines!

 The tragus piercing is very versatile and looks good with a number of jewelry styles.
 However, it can be quite painful to get depending on the size of your tragus, the part of your ear in front of the ear canal.

 The anti-tragus is a type of cartilage piercing done just above the lobe.
 It is actually fairly similar to the tragus piercing in regard to its characteristics, despite its name.